Breach of Fiduciary Duty

 This list is by no means exhaustive.
 Breaches of the duty of care and the duty of loyalty can take many different forms; and, if you have any concerns about a possible fiduciary breach, we encourage you to speak with one of our former federal agents immediately.

 In many cases, fiduciary breaches will involve other wrongs as well.
 If your company needs to build a case against an insider, an outside advisor, or another party to a fraudulent transaction, our former federal agents can work with your company’s counsel to gather evidence in support of all additional causes of action – from breaches of confidentiality and non-solicitation covenants to intellectual property (IP) infringement.
 Ultimately, you need to do what is necessary to protect your company’s best interests and the best interests of its shareholders.
-At Oberheiden Risk Consultants, we can provide you with the intelligence and insights you need in order to do so.
+At Corporate Investigation Consulting, we can provide you with the intelligence and insights you need in order to do so.